russmckendrick/blog/content/tunes/2023-06-12-listened-to-this-week/index.md

 ---
-title: "What did I listen to in week 24?"
+title: "What did I listen to in week 23?"
 date: "2023-06-12"
 draft: false
-summary: "Immerse yourself in a sonic journey this week as my LastFM stats revealed an obsession with the iconic pop duo; the Pet Shop Boys.
-Their timeless synth beats and captivating lyrics dominated my playlist, heightening the auditory experience and encapsulating the transformative power of their evocative, pop-disco soundscape."
+summary: "This week, my auditory journey was ruled by the melodious allure of James.
+Each harmony echoing the rhythm of my routines, their music intertwined with my daily life.
+Dive into LastFM data as it unveils my profound connection with this fine tunesmith, their lyrics, and unforgettable beats."
 cover:
-    image: "/img/weekly-tunes-016.png"
+    image: "/img/weekly-tunes-015.png"
     relative: false
 tags:
     - "Vinyl"